John Phillips (bishop of Portsmouth)

-John Henry Lawrence Phillips (2 February 1910 – 1 November 1985) was the Anglican Bishop of Portsmouth from 1960 until 1975.
+John Henry Lawrence Phillips (2 February 1910 – 1 November 1985) was an Anglican bishop who served as the Bishop of Portsmouth from 1960 until 1975.

 Birth and education

 Phillips was born the son of a clergyman, and attended Weymouth College.
 He graduated from the University of Cambridge in 1932, but remained in Cambridge for his ordination training at Ridley Hall from 1932 to 1934.
 He took his Master of Arts degree in 1937.

 Ministry career

 Phillips was made a deacon on Trinity Sunday 1934 (27 May) at Christ Church, Harrogate (his title), by Edward Burroughs, Bishop of Ripon; and ordained a priest the next Trinity Sunday (16 June 1935) at Ripon Cathedral, by Geoffrey Lunt, Bishop of Ripon.
 He served two curacies at Yorkshire parishes, and then became a vicar, additionally joining the Royal Naval Volunteer Reserve (RNVR) as a chaplain during World War II, eventually becoming Director of Service Ordinands.

 When peace came he was appointed the general secretary of the Churches' Council of Training for the Ministry, then Archdeacon of Nottingham.
 In 1959 he was appointed a chaplain to Queen Elizabeth II.

-In 1960 his nomination to be the bishop of Portsmouth was approved by the Queen; his election was confirmed at St Mary-le-Bow on 24 March.
+In 1960 his nomination to be the Bishop of Portsmouth was approved by the Queen; his election was confirmed at St Mary-le-Bow on 24 March.
 He was consecrated a bishop the next day (Lady Day 1960) by Geoffrey Fisher, Archbishop of Canterbury at Westminster Abbey; although he had to wait a further 7 years for elevation to the House of Lords.
-He resigned his bishopric in 1975 owing to ill health, and took a post running a small rural parish church in Dorset.
+As bishop, he supported the ordination of Roy Cotton (who had been found guilty of indecently exposing himself to a child in 1954) and, in correspondence with Lambeth Palace, "continued to minimise the severity of Cotton's offending": Cotton would go on to re-offend during his ordained ministry.
+Phillips resigned his bishopric in 1975 owing to ill health, and took a post running a small rural parish church in Dorset.